Imperial Oil Limited research snapshot

 Business essence

 Customers pay Imperial for energy and fuel products.
-The company turns oil sands resources, refinery capacity, logistics, brand distribution, and operating execution into commodity-cycle cash flow.
+The company turns oil sands resources, refinery capacity, logistics, brand distribution, and operating execution into commodity-cycle cash flow, with Q2 2026 net income of C$2,190 million.

 Moat